j-frei/HPDateTimeSetter/README.md

 - `cli_commands/1_call.py` (Does not work for HP Photosmart 2610)
 - `cli_commands/2_call.py` (Does work for HP Photosmart 2610)

-The script only serve for debugging and educational purposes.
+The scripts only serve debugging and educational purposes.

 The Go binary avoids the installation of external SNMP tools on Windows and includes the necessary SNMP handling using static linking.